 7:30 PM – After dinner, I like to just relax and catch up on a few episodes of a TV show like Suits or Grace and Frankie.

 8:30 PM – I also like to keep my skills up to date, so I’ll often spend an hour or two studying.
-At the moment, I’m working on a free 8-week grammar course from the University of Queensland.
+At the moment, I’m working on refreshing my grammar knowledge with Grammar Lion.

 If you’re interested in becoming a proofreader, I recommend that you look into the Proofread Anywhere General Proofreading: Theory and Practice course.
 This is an online, self-paced course that you can easily fit around your other commitments.
 It gives you the opportunity to get lots of proofreading practice and includes a module on marketing and setting up a website.
-There’s also a graded exam.
+There’s also a graded exam with the Ignite Plus option.
 Passing this gave me the confidence to set up my business.